 There is no age limit for participants.
 However, if the artist is not of legal age, the parent or guardian also must sign at the bottom of the submission form.

-This year it was decided that the Art Contest will include categories to showcase the art of children, youth and adults.
-One winner from each category will be chosen.
+The art contest will include categories to showcase the art of children and adults.
+A winner from each category will be chosen.